 Application for admission to the Graduate School is made either online or on forms furnished by the Graduate School.
 All applicants for admissions pay a nondeductible, nonrefundable fee of $70.
 The application form and all supporting documents should be received by the Graduate School, Ragsdale Building, (252) 328-6012 at least thirty days prior to the beginning of any semester or summer term.

-Applicants are asked to furnish two official transcripts from each institution attended since high school, a statement of intent, and at least three letters of recommendation.
+Applicants are asked to furnish two official transcripts from each institution attended since high school, a statement of intent, and at least two letters of recommendation.
 Once the application is complete and has been forwarded to the Coordinator of the Adult Education program, it will be reviewed and an admission decision will be made.

 The Community College Instruction Certificate requires a minimum of 15 semester hours.
 A culminating portfolio is also required.
 Coursework is as follows: